 If the Setup Utility configuration is incorrect, it may cause the system to malfunction.
 It can even stop your computer from booting properly.
 If this happens, you can use the clear CMOS jumper to clear the CMOS memory used to store the configuration information, or you can hold down the Page Up key while you reboot your computer.
-Holding down the Page Up key also clears the setup information.
+Holding down the Page Up key also clears the CPU PnP Setup information, you may need to set the CPU speed again.